 Instabilities due to iron are much less frequently encountered than instabilities due to copper.
-Australian wines generally contain about 0.5 to 5.0 mg/L of iron, with the majority containing less than about 2.0 mg/L. There is no limit set by the National Food Authority for iron in wine, but like copper, there is a range of concentrations suggested to avoid instability, most suggesting about 5 to 6 mg/L as a ‘maximum safe level’.
+Australian wines generally contain about 0.5 to 5.0 mg/L of iron, with the majority containing less than about 2.0 mg/L. There is no limit set by Food Standars Australia New Zealand for iron in wine, but like copper, there is a range of concentrations suggested to avoid instability, with most sources suggesting about 5 to 6 mg/L as a ‘maximum safe level’.
 Iron can impart a metallic taste if present at 10 mg/L or higher.

 In white wines, iron (III) reacts with phosphate anions to form ferric phosphate, which precipitates out to form a white haze and/or precipitate.
 Because of this it is sometimes referred to as white casse.
 An increase in the concentration of phosphate ion would therefore be expected to increase the likelihood of instability, assuming that other conditions favouring instability were also present.
 Diammonium phosphate additions are the most likely way in which the concentration of phosphate ion can be increased.

 In red wines, iron (III) reacts with the tannate ion to form a bluish black deposit of ferric tannate, which is sometimes referred to as blue casse.
 This can also occur in fuller-bodied white wines, such as those made with skin contact or containing heavy pressings.

 Sources of iron in wine are summarised below: